Skip to content

 • attributes: a mapping represents the attributes of the new class.

-For the simple purpose of reducing boilerplate code of the Vector class, the logic is similar to other examples.
-Again, it is for demo purpose, you probably never need to use it in your application development or data analysis career.
+For the simple purpose of reducing boilerplate code of the Person class, the logic is similar to other examples.
+Again, it is for demo purpose, you hardly need to use it in your application development or data analysis career.

 if args: